MegaGimen/The-Emergence/readme.md

 Currently, we haven't dev the messagebox's show and we want to make the showing str beautiful.
 It's know sth like: "[SAT classmate, online friend]", the return is a list, but who likes seeing list in dark console?
 (If your theme is other color, forget it)

 Besides, I hope to make the network healthier by appyling some strategies on it.

+I want the project to accept more UI's languages, including Chinese and English